Pakistan Idol season 2

-Pakistan Idol - Season 2 also known as Pakistan Idol - Aayi Dil Se Awaaz is the second season of Pakistani reality television series Pakistan Idol.
-It was announced in August 2025 as a reboot of the series, which originally aired in 2013–2014.
+Pakistan Idol - Season 2 also known as Pakistan Idol - Aayi Dil Se Awaaz was the second season of Pakistani reality television series Pakistan Idol.
+It was announced in August 2025 as a reboot of the series, which originally aired in 2013–2014 created by Simon Fuller.

-The first episode of season premiered on October 4, 2025 with auditions in Sukkur.
+The first episode of season premiered on October 4, 2025, with auditions in Sukkur.
 The season is being hosted by Shafaat Ali and the judges panel includes Rahat Fateh Ali Khan, Zeb Bangash, Fawad Khan and Bilal Maqsood.
+Hira Qaisar won the competition, with Aryan Naveed, Maham Tahir, Nabeel Abbas, Rouhan Abbas, Samya Gohar, Tarab Nafees, and Waqar Hussain finishing as runners-up.

 Background

 Pakistan Idol first aired on Geo TV from 2013 to 2014.
 After an eleven-year hiatus, the network confirmed in August 2025 that the programme would return for a second season.
 The announcement included details of a new judging panel and was covered by multiple Pakistani and international media outlets.

-Judges

-The judging panel for season 2 was announced in August 2025.
-It consists of:
+Auditions